human-centered-ai-lab/system-hallucination-scale/README.md

-# Subjective Hallucination Scale (SHS)
+# System Hallucination Scale (SHS)

-The **Subjective Hallucination Scale (SHS)** is a lightweight, human-centered evaluation instrument for assessing hallucination tendencies in Large Language Models (LLMs).
+The **System Hallucination Scale (SHS)** is a lightweight, human-centered evaluation instrument for assessing hallucination tendencies in Large Language Models (LLMs).

 Inspired by established psychometric tools such as the **System Usability Scale (SUS)** and the **System Causability Scale (SCS)**, SHS provides a fast, interpretable, and domain-agnostic way to capture how humans perceive factual inconsistency, incoherence, and misleading reasoning in model-generated text.